HittyGubby/TNOCreator/README.md

 `html-to-image` for converting webpage into screenshot

-`browser-image-compression` for compressing screenshot(63% compression ratio on average)
+[Deprecated] `browser-image-compression` for compressing screenshot(63% compression ratio on average)